B4nan/mikro-di/README.md

 };
 ```

-It basically create object with ES6 getters that will require you services and its dependencies.
+It basically creates object with ES6 getters that will require you services and its dependencies.
 This way everything is loaded via lazy loading technique.